If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Blisters on the feet can be bothersome.
 They typically develop as a result of friction, and may come from wearing shoes that do not fit correctly.
 When the skin becomes damaged, a small pocket that is filled with fluid will form over it, and this can protect the area as new skin forms.
 It is considered to be the body’s natural defense mechanism that occurs as the healing process takes place.
 The blister will gradually drain once the new skin has developed.
 It may be helpful to protect an existing blister.
 This can be accomplished by wearing a small covering over it, in addition to choosing shoes that fit correctly.
 If you are getting frequent blisters on your feet, or have a blister that has become infected, it is strongly advised that you consult with a podiatrist so the proper treatment can begin.

 Blisters are prone to making everyday activities extremely uncomfortable.
-If your feet are hurting, contact Dr. Randy Garr of Utah.
+If your feet are hurting, contact Dr. Randy Garr of Bigfoot Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Foot Blisters